emqx/emqx-docs/en_US/getting-started/getting-started.md

 ::: tab EMQX Enterprise Edition
-The world’s leading **Cloud-Native IoT Messaging Platform** with an all-in-one distributed MQTT broker and SQL-based IoT rule engine, powering high-performance, reliable data transport, processing, and integration for business-critical IoT solutions.
+The world’s leading **Cloud-Native IoT Messaging Platform** with an all-in-one distributed MQTT broker and SQL-based IoT rule engine.
+It combines high-performance with reliable data transport, processing, and integration for business-critical IoT solutions.

 - Support for multiple IoT protocols